Belgrade Philharmonic String Quartet

 The musicians of the Belgrade Philharmonic Orchestra Jelena Dragnić, Vladan Lončar, Boris Brezovac and Aleksandar Latković, founded the String Quartet within this orchestra in 2011.

-Latest achievements of the Quartet include performances on concert stages such as Manarat al Saadiyat as part of the Abu Dhabi Classics Festival, season opening of “Chamber music in Desert” at Liwa Oasis in United Arab Emirates, concert at Centre Culturel de Serbie in Paris, concerts in China at Tianjin Concert Hall, and at the Cultural center in Izmir, Turkey.
+The Quartet’s recent achievements include performances on concert stages such as Manarat al Saadiyat as part of the Abu Dhabi Classics Festival, at the opening of the “Chamber Music in Desert” concert season at Liwa Oasis in the United Arab Emirates, two guest appearances in China at Tianjin Concert Hall, a concert at the Centre Culturel de Serbie in Paris and at the Cultural Centre in Izmir, Turkey.

-In July 2017 the Quartet will perform at the Ljubljana Festival.
-During the 2016/17 season the Quartet has made concert appearances at the Festival Mokranjčevi Dani in Negotin, at the opening of the SOMUS Festival in Sombor, Serbia, at the Festival Espressivo in Cetinje and the Modern Gallery in Podgorica, Montenegro, SVEM Festival in Sarajevo, Bosnia and Herzegovina, as well as at the National theatre in Banja Luka, Republic of Srpska. Тheir concert at Studio 6 Belgrade was broadcasted live by the Serbian Broadcasting Corporation Channel 3.
+In July 2017 the Quartet performed at the Ljubljana Festival, while other recent highlights include concert appearances at the Mokranjčevi Dani Festival in Negotin, the Espressivo Festival in Cetinje, SVEM Festival in Sarajevo, Bosnia & Herzegovina, at the Modern Gallery in Podgorica, Montenegro, at the opening of the SOMUS Festival in Sombor, Serbia, at the Filipovi dani Festival in Niš, as well as at the Republic of Srpska National Theatre, celebrating the Day of Banja Luka.
+Furthermore, their concert at Studio 6 Belgrade was broadcasted live by the Serbian Broadcasting Corporation Channel 3.

-During the 2015/16 season the Quartet members were mentors for their young colleaguеs at the Winter String Quartet Workshop in Podgorica, and at the Montenegro Summer Chamber Music Camp at Ivanova korita, Lovćen.
+During the 2015/16 season, the Quartet members were mentors to the young trainees of the Winter String Quartet Workshop in Podgorica, and at the Montenegro Summer Chamber Music Camp at Ivanova korita on Mount Lovćen.

-In June 2015, in cooperation with clarinetist Ognjen Popović, the Belgrade Philharmonic String Quartet has published their first compact disc containing compositions by Ludwig van Beethoven and Johannes Brahms.
+In June 2015, in cooperation with clarinettist Ognjen Popović, the Belgrade Philharmonic String Quartet published their first CD with pieces by Beethoven and Brahms.

 In the process of selecting new orchestra members, the most important principle is that of absolute impartiality.
 This is ensured by holding the auditions behind a non-transparent screen and by not revealing the candidates’ identities to the selection panel until the selection has been made.
 In the beginning, the musicians are randomly assigned numbers under which they perform and the identity of the new orchestra member is not announced until the audition is over.